mark-hahn/live-archive/README.md

 ### Operation
   You can open the history tab by pressing `ctrl-alt-A`, using `ctrl-shift-P`, the packages menu, the right-click context menu, or clicking on the `Archive` indicator in the workspace status bar.

-  When executing this command the first time in a project, a dialog will ask you if you wish to enable live Archive by creating the folder `.live-archive` in the project root.
+  When executing this command the first time in a project, a dialog will ask you if you wish to enable Live-Archive by creating the folder `.live-archive` in the project root.
 This folder enables everything and includes all archive files in a directory structure mirroring the project's structure.

 ### User Interface